Vinnie Pasquantino Player Props: Royals vs. Giants

 Vinnie Pasquantino At The Plate

-- Pasquantino has a hit in three of seven games played this year (42.9%), but zero multi-hit games.
+- Pasquantino has six hits this season and a team-best OBP of .333.

-- In seven games played this year, he has not gone deep.

-- Pasquantino has driven in a run twice this year, but just one in each of those games.
+- Pasquantino has had a base hit in five of nine games this season, and multiple hits once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.